Venomena/AIs_opinion_on_the_news/README.md

+# AI's Opinion on the News

-This project is designed let an Ai analyse and reflect on the latest news.
+This project is designed to let an AI analyze and reflect on the latest news.

 ## Description

 The application consists of several components that work together to fetch, analyze, and summarize news articles.
-The `generate_blog.py` script processes articles to create blog posts, while the `generate_sum.py` script provides summaries of articles for quick reading.
+The `blog_utils.py` and `generate_blog.py` scripts process articles to create insightful blog posts that offer reflections on current events.
+Additionally, the `generate_sum.py` script provides concise summaries of articles for quick consumption.

 ## Getting Started